Reduced-order modeling for Ablowitz-Ladik equation: Reduced-order modelling

-The approach that preserves the skew-symmetry of the reduced system \eqref{sgrom} also preserves the energy dissipation property for dissipative systems such as the damped ALE \cite{Gong17}.
-Both the reduced systems are solved by the same time integrators as for the related FOMs, i.e., the POD reduced ALE \eqref{sgrom} is solved in time with the implicit midpoint rule \eqref{almp}, whereas the POD reduced system of the dissipative ALE \eqref{sgfomdamped} is solved with the exponential midpoint rule \eqref{exmd}.
+From the preservation of the skew-symmetry of the reduced system \eqref{sgrom}, the energy dissipation is also preserved for dissipative systems such as the damped ALE \cite{Gong17}.
+Both the reduced systems are solved by the same time integrators as for the FOMs, i.e., the reduced ALE \eqref{sgrom} is solved in time with the implicit midpoint rule \eqref{almp}, whereas the reduced dissipative ALE \eqref{sgfomdamped} is solved with the exponential midpoint rule \eqref{exmd}.